-4

 • 2

 $\begingroup$ I'm not exactly sure what you're asking for, especially since you deliberately avoid asking a question.
-In case my guess is correct: no, we can't "undecline" flags. $\endgroup$ Jan 24, 2016 at 13:39
+In case my guess is correct: no, we can't "undecline" flags. $\endgroup$ Commented Jan 24, 2016 at 13:39

 • $\begingroup$ Having written my answer, I guess my main message, looking to the future, is "please flag accurately".
 Perhaps here it just comes down to differences in how one interprets the word 'spam'.
 I think some users interpret it overly broadly. $\endgroup$